fabianbs/fblang/README.md

 Currently FB runs only on windows systems as the language runtime uses some functionality from the WinAPI.
 This may change later.

 ### Building the project
+For building now a separate VS19 solution "FB_Language.sln" is available.
+It preserves the recommended build order and should work fine in Release x64 configuration (The configuration may differ on other machines).

-You can compile all components using Visual Studio (I used VS 17 for the C# components and VS 19 for the C/C++ components).
+You can also compile all components manually using Visual Studio (I used VS 17 for the C# components and VS 19 for the C/C++ components).
 Due to the dependencies, please compile them in the following order:

 1. LLVMInterface, BasicBitcodeJIT, CompilerInfrastructure, SimpleClangCompilerInterface